cdomet-d/irc/bot/libs/curl/docs/libcurl/curl_multi_info_read.md

 }
 ~~~

-# %AVAILABILITY%
+# AVAILABILITY

+Added in 7.9.6

 # RETURN VALUE

-A pointer to a filled-in struct, or NULL if it failed or ran out of structs.
+A pointer to a filled-in struct, or NULL if it failed or ran out of
-It also writes the number of messages left in the queue (after this read) in
+structs.
+It also writes the number of messages left in the queue (after this
-the integer the second argument points to.
+read) in the integer the second argument points to.